 - Influenza was validated in the clinical study by testing archived, selected specimens only.
 If an influenza result is inconsistent with clinical presentation and/or other clinical and epidemiological information, FDA-cleared Influenza NAATs are available for confirmation if clinically indicated.

 - A positive result indicates the detection of nucleic acid from the relevant virus.
 Nucleic acid may persist even after the virus is no longer viable.

 This assay is only for in vitro diagnostic use under the FDA Emergency Use Authorization.

-This product has not been FDA cleared or approved, but has been authorized for emergency use by FDA under an EUA for use by laboratories certified under the Clinical Improvement Amendments of 1988 (CLIA), 42 U.S.C. § 263a, that meet requirements to perform moderate or high complexity tests;
+- This product has not been FDA cleared or approved, but has been authorized for emergency use by FDA under an Emergency Use Authorization (EUA) for use by laboratories certified under the Clinical Improvement Amendments of 1988 (CLIA), 42 U.S.C. § 263a, that meet requirements to perform moderate or high complexity tests;

 This product has been authorized by FDA under an EUA for use by authorized laboratories certified under CLIA to perform moderate or high complexity tests.